f-i/Paleomagnetic_Data_from_Chinese_Literature/README.md

 * COMMENTS:

-  * COMMENTS (General information including details of the origin of MAGAGE.
+  * COMMENTS (General information including details of the origin of LOMAGAGE and HIMAGAGE, local rotations.
 If the result is a combined pole this field contains information on the data included in the combined result)

   * STATUS (Indicates if results have been superseded).
 Notes on the status of the result: